MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/information-barriers/information-barriers-troubleshooting.md

 3. Usually, you will find that a user has been included in more than one segment.
 You can fix this by updating the `-UserGroupFilter` value in `OrganizationSegments`.

-4. Re-apply information barrier policies using these procedures [Information Barriers policies](/microsoft-365/compliance/information-barriers-policies#part-3-apply-information-barrier-policies).
+4. Reapply information barrier policies using these procedures [Information Barriers policies](/microsoft-365/compliance/information-barriers-policies#part-3-apply-information-barrier-policies).

 ## Resources